TwlyY29/pim/README.md

 But wait, there is more!

 You can specify a URL to a iCal-file inside the `getreminders.py` which is then downloaded, translated into another `remind`-compatible file, and processed via `remind`, separately.
 The summary of those events are appended to the summary above.
 Download and translation are also sys-calls -- in this case to `wget` and the nifty script `ical2rem.pl` I found at [dsoulayrol's github](https://github.com/dsoulayrol/config/blob/master/scripts/ical2rem.pl).
 An example for this usecase can be found inside `getreminders.py` in the `CMDS`-array.
-You might need to adjust the path to the Perl-Script, there...
+As you can see there, every iCal-file gets its own title in the output.

 ### Module: `epub`
 This module provides an "email-frontend" to my script from [my other repo](https://github.com/TwlyY29/websiteasepub): You can send yourself a link to a webpage which is then downloaded, converted into an epub-file and sent back to you, immediately.